RWS-NL/air-node-packages/README.md

 Run `yarn build` from repository root

-### Updating API Documentation

-1. Go to the pipeline for air-node-packages
-2. Trigger the job for update documentation
-3. Let it run to completion

 ### Publishing new versions

 1. Run `yarn build` to ensure lint, test and build succeeds